yxsamliu/llvm-project/llvm/docs/AMDGPUUsage.rst

     reported.
   * RMW operations can be done locally.

-* Stores with ``SCOPE_CU`` report completion when crossing the WGP$, but as it is a write-through cache, the store still needs to reach the data fabric coherence point before becoming visible to wavefronts outside the current work-group.
-  Thus, a ``global_wb`` of ``scope:SCOPE_SE`` or greater, followed by a ``s_wait_storecnt 0x0``
-  is required for synchronization beyond workgroup scope.
 * Some memory operations contain a ``nv`` bit, for "non-volatile", which indicates memory that is not expected to change during a kernel's execution.
   This information is propagated to the cache lines for that address